TRIPURA RAHASYA

 17. A thick cloud of dust screened the sky; and it became

-dark as night, so that neither rocks, trees, nor men could be
+dark as night, so that neither rocks, trees, nor men

 seen.